-Positive references to the unity of Karabakh and Armenia or the recognition of the independent Republic of Karabakh; rendering assistance ntion of the independent Republic of Karabakh; rendering assistance to Karabakh.
+Positive references to the unity of Karabakh and Armenia or the recognition of the independent Republic of Karabakh; rendering assistance to Karabakh.

 per6012 Rebuilding the USSR: Positive

 Favourable mentions of the reunification of all republics and nations living on the former territory of the USSR into a new common (democratic) state or into a common economic space whereby the new union would be the guarantor of the manifesto country's sovereignty; negative references to the dissolution of the USSR and the respective treaties.